Local dealers whet Iran's appetite for U.S. muscle cars

 Numerous images and videos, like the one of the snow-covered Challenger, have been posted online by dealers, owners and enthusiasts, testament to number of top-of-the-range vehicles appearing in the region.

-They are also a clear sign, if one were needed, of the enormous potential market Iran offers to U.S. auto giants if an initial agreement between the Islamic Republic and world powers leads to a permanent settlement of their dispute over Tehran's nuclear programme and the lifting of trade embargoes.
+They are also a clear sign, if one were needed, of the enormous potential market Iran offers to U.S. auto giants if an initial agreement between the Islamic Republic and world powers leads to a permanent settlement of their dispute over Tehran's nuclear program and the lifting of trade embargoes.

 "We see amazing cars here now.
 There's huge interest because there've been no American cars in Iran for many years," said Mohammad, a sales manager working for one of around 20 businesses importing U.S. cars into Iran.
 "It's good business for us."